jonicious/m3ttulat0r-backend/README.md

 m3ttulat0r
 ==========
 We love Mett.
-At our job, we have a tradition called “Mettwoch”.
+At work, we have a tradition called “Mettwoch”.
 Every wednesday, one brings Mett.
 Since the number of participants varies from time to time, the challenge is to know how much Mett and how many buns we need.
 Entering m3ttulat0r.

 m3ttulat0r solves all these problems.
 Users can enter the number of halves of mett buns they want to eat this wednesday. m3ttulat0r automatically calculates the necessary amount of Mett and buns.
 Every week another person brings Mett, so this person needs to get notified about how much Mett and how many buns he has to bring.

-We solve that by sending an email the day before the Mett day.
+## Run locally

+Run a mysql database named 'm3ttulat0r' locally on port 3306.
+You can use ``create.sql`` to create neccessary tables.
+To run the server locally, run ``node server.js``.
+The server will run at port 8080.

-## Future Ideas
+## Supported endpoints

-- If user orders Mett, generate an iCal file
-- Statistics/analytics
-- Calculation of costs
-- Review your last Mett
+The following endpoints are supported.

+* /get/mettday
+* /calc/mett/:mettwochId
+* /mettmeister/:mettwochId
+* /mettmeister
+* /participate/:mettwochId
+* /participate/:mettwochId/:name
+* /healthcheck

+You can use the OPTIONS HTTP request to get more information about each endpoint, e.g. ``curl -X OPTIONS http://localhost:8080/mettmeister``.

 ## Collaboration